Hydrologic Sciences Program

 hydrogrd@colorado.edu

-The CU Boulder hydrologic sciences program focuses on quantitative studies of water in the environment including its role in geologic and biogeochemical processes, ecosystem functions and global elemental cycling.
+The hydrologic sciences graduate program focuses on quantitative studies of water in the environment including its role in geologic and biogeochemical processes, ecosystem functions and global elemental cycling.
 The program is interdisciplinary, interdepartmental and designed to encourage students with a variety of academic backgrounds to enter the field.
 It is intended for science and engineering graduate students, allowing them to obtain recognition for their accomplishments in hydrologic sciences and to demonstrate the quantitative multidisciplinary education desired by many prospective employers.

 Hydrologic sciences students conduct research within participating departments, research institutes and centers (e.g., INSTAAR), or partnering government agency labs in the Boulder area (e.g., USGS, NOAA).
-Primary supervision of the student's research may be provided by any faculty member approved by their department, though the hydrologic sciences program requires representation from hydrologic sciences program faculty on students' comprehensive exam and defense committees.
+Primary supervision of the student's research may be provided by any faculty member approved by their department, though the hydrologic sciences program requires representation from program faculty on students' comprehensive exam and defense committees.

 For additional information, please visit the program webpage or contact the Graduate Coordinator.